manasiumn37/CNNergy/README.md

 # CNNergy: An Analytical CNN Energy Model

-If you use any part of this project please cite:
+If you use any part of this project please cite: https://github.com/manasiumn37/CNNergy

-[For now, we will give the github link, after uploading the paper into arxiv we will provide the paper to cite]

 The directory named "src" and "data" contain all the required files to use the tool